ParallelMaths/parallel/pages/7-03-the-big-bang.md

 ## 2. The Big Bang

 Last week’s Parallelogram included a silly (but brilliant) mathematics song by the band Barenaked Ladies.
-Here is the band’s song about the big bang theory, which is the theme tune to the world’s variety comedy show, The Big Bang Theory.
+Here is the band’s song about the big bang theory, which is the theme tune to the comedy show, The Big Bang Theory.
 Incidentally, I am very proud that the band’s lead singer Ed Robertson wrote the song because he had just read my book BIG BANG.

 @[youtube](CMSYv_Z4SI8?rel=0)